hheng9/kickstarter-analysis/README.md

 ### Outcomes based on goals had a higher success and fail rates with the lower goal values.
 The lower goal values brought a higher success percentages and as the goal values increased then so did the failed percentages.
 There is not much data to take from the number of canceled projects.

 ### The biggest challenge for me was trying to understand the formula definitions and error codes for my formula entries.
-I overcame these issues through trial & error , practicing the lessons over again, and perform more research as needed.
+I overcame these issues through trial & error , practicing the lessons over & over again, and performing more research as needed.

 ## Results